Logone Oriental (region)

-Logone Oriental is one of the 23 regions of Chad, located in the south-west of the country.
+Logone Oriental (لوغون الشرقي) is one of the 23 regions of Chad, located in the south-west of the country.
 Its capital is Doba.
 It is coterminous with the former Logone Oriental Prefecture.

 Geography

 The region was created in 2002 out of the old Logone Oriental Prefecture following a reform of Chad's administrative divisions.
 It borders Logone Occidental Region and Tandjilé Region to the north, Mandoul Region to the east, the Central African Republic to the south, and Cameroon to the west.

 Settlements

 Doba is the regional capital; other major settlements include Baïbokoum, Baké, Béboni, Béboto, Békan, Béssao, Béti, Bodo, Dobiti, Donia, Goré, Komé, Laramanaye, Madana, Mbaïkoro, Mbikou, Mbitoye, Miandoum, Yamodo.

 Crime

 For most of the 21st century, the area has been considered by international observers as a high-crime area.
 This is due to the large amounts of kidnappings and murders.
 Due to the proximity to the Cameroon border, which the Chadian authorities do not have effective control of in the region, the victims often get trafficked into Cameroon to be held pending any ransom payment.
 There are also regular violent conflicts between the herder communities that live in Logone Oriental.
 In addition, immigrants from the Central African Republic have also faced violent attacks in the area.